The Rap of China: Season 4 (2020)

 The first episode of season four of The Rap of China aired on 14 August 2020.
 The label supervisors were Canadian rapper Kris Wu, Taiwanese-American singer Will Pan, Chinese singer Jane Zhang and Chinese rapper GAI.
-South Korean-American rapper-singer Jay Park participated in the season as a guest judge.
+American rapper Jay Park participated in the season as a guest judge.
 Notable rappers such Li Jialong (JelloRio), BrAnTB, Li Daben (Benzo), AnsrJ, Lil Shin, Wang Qiming (WatchMe), Vinida, GALI, Xiaoqinglong (Dragon), Kafe.
 Hu and others participated in this season.
 The finals were competed between the top four contestants Li Jialong (JelloRio), Wang Qiming (WatchMe), GALI and KAFE.
 HU as well as Li Daben (Benzo), who was resurrected from his earlier elimination.
 Li Jialong (JelloRio) defeated Wang Qiming (WatchMe) in the final round of voting and was named champion.